Working Out Tips to Try

 When you always exercise alone, it may be tempting to pass up your workout due to a myriad of excuses.

 Working out with a friend or partner adds some accountability to your life.
 Plus, you may find you enjoy exercise more when you don't do it all by yourself.

 Replenish lost fluids with plenty of water.
-You may find you need more than the recommended eight glasses per day if your workouts are intense.
+You will need more water than usual if you're exercising.